A kind gesture helped change her life as did strong family support. Financial Advisor Sara Pitcel loves to help and this has molded her career.

 She gives back in other ways too.
 Sara just completed her term as chair of the Morgan Stanley Great Lakes Regional FA Advisory Council and sits on the Morgan Stanley Consulting Group FA Advisory Board.
 She also makes time to coach new Financial Advisors.
 “If anyone across the country needs help with something, I’m not only going to give them an answer, but I’m going to make sure their issue is followed all the way through,” she explains.
 “It’s about making sure you leave someone in a better place than they were when they reached out to you.”

 Such above-and-beyond effort and attitude have not gone unnoticed.
 Sara was named a MAKER, a program that identifies and celebrates trailblazing women.
 At Morgan Stanley Wealth Management, one of the program’s founding partners, candidates are nominated by peers and selected by a panel of senior managers.
-This recognition adds to Sara’s list of honors, including being named to Working Mother Magazine’s list of Top Wealth Adviser Moms in 2017 and 2018.
+This recognition adds to Sara’s list of honors, including being named to Working Mother Magazine’s list of Top Wealth Adviser Moms from 2017 through 2021, Forbes Top Women Advisors for 2020 and 2021, and Forbes Best In State for 2020 and 2021.
 “I’d love to think I didn’t do anything extraordinary—that it is the norm in society to put yourself out there to help others, to make someone’s day better, to do something, to have an impact on someone else,” she says.

 While playing the Stocks and Bonds board game was amusing to Sara as a child, it was this love of helping people that molded her career.
 After college graduation, Sara was drawn to sales and took a job at a local manufacturing company.
 When the role turned into more factory-line work than sales, she decided to move on.
 She interviewed in 1999 with what was then Morgan Stanley Dean Witter for a Financial Advisor Associate position, and she’s been with the Firm ever since.